gdivanov/NYC-Housing/README.md

 y_test = df_test.loc[:, [price]]
 ```

-### Modelling & Coosing K-Fold
+### Modelling & Choosing the "k" in K-Fold

 Before we begin running our data through we need to choose a k value for a cross-validation.
-Having a higher k value means that
+Having a higher k value means that more iterations will take place at a lower sample size.
+So it's a trade-off.

+On one hand if we have a higher k value then we have a higher computational time, higher variance, and lower bias.
+If we have a smaller k value then we have a lower computational time, lower variance, and higher bias.

+We choose k = 5, k = 7, and k = 10 to fit the best result.

 ### Linear Regression Modelling